FarronF/limerick-council-meetings/meetings/2023/06/22-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Special Meeting of the Municipal District of Newcastle West - 19th May 2023.md

 South West pocket of Newcastle West is crucial to Limerick City and County Council and

-believed a distributor road through the Woodfield estate will remove a lot of the issues.--- 3
+believed a distributor road through the Woodfield estate will remove a lot of the issues.
+---
+3

 It was agreed further consultation between the Members, Forward Planning, Transportation